 Guidance Assurance Activities: The evaluator shall examine the guidance documentation to ensure it provides the Security Administrator instructions as how to configure the TOE to not accept broadcast and multicast NTP packets that would result in the timestamp being updated.

-Section "Configure NTP (FMC/FMCv)" states that no configuration of the TOE is necessary to meet this requirement.
+Section "Configure NTP (FMC/FMCv)" in the FTD Admin Guide states that no configuration of the TOE is necessary to meet this requirement.
 Rather, it is the default behavior of the TSF.